EngTaha1995/SysAdmin/README.md

 # SysAdmin
-All Cert's &amp; work related to Administration
+All Cert's &amp; work related to Administration.